 Ramen Hachiya (Map) is one of the famous ramens in Asahikawa.
 The shop started selling ice cream before adding on ramen which became famous.
 They use mackerel and pork bones for the broth resulting in a distinct smokey flavor.

 1. JR Inn Asahikawa

 We stayed 2 days in JR Inn Asahikawa.
-The hotel is strategically situated in the city center and right next to AEON Mall and the JR train station.
+The hotel is strategically situated in the city centre and right next to AEON Mall and the JR train station.
 We strongly recommend this hotel with its minimalist design yet at an affordable price.
 The hotel even has its own hot bath for hotel guests.

-Airbnb is a good alternative choice apart from hotel.
+Airbnb is a good alternative choice apart from the hotel.
 Get Extra RM160 off on your Airbnb booking when you Sign up new Airbnb HERE!

 Hokkaido Car Rental

 We booked our Nissan car online with ToCoo Japan.
 If you are travelling to few cities, Hokkaido Highway Pass will be beneficial as HEP allows unlimited use of Hokkaido’s expressways, for one fixed price thus saving on toll.

 We rented our portable wifi from Roaming Man which offers 3GB data daily at a 4G speed at only RM12 per day for up to 5 devices.